rgitrepo/kubernetes-beginner-to-pro/docs/day6/ingress-and-ingress-controller.md

 ---

-### **Path-Based and Domain-Based Routing**
+### **Path-Based, Domain-Based, and Geolocation-Based Routing**
 [Back to TOC](#table-of-contents)

-Ingress supports both path-based and domain-based routing, allowing you to direct traffic to different services based on URL paths or hostnames.
+Ingress supports various routing methods, including path-based, domain-based, and geolocation-based routing.
+These methods allow you to direct traffic to different services based on URL paths, hostnames, or even geographic location.

+#### **Path-Based Routing**
+Path-based routing allows you to route traffic to different services based on the URL path.

 **Example:**
 ```yaml